 Now that customers own your product, you want them to be loyal to your brand and come back for more.
 The best way to measure loyalty when it comes to influencer marketing metrics is with the following:

-- All brands should develop internal benchmarks to measure themselves against.
+- All brands should develop internal influencer marketing benchmarks to trace your brand’s progress.

 - Multi-product purchases during the campaign: